 Hotels and other accommodation providers have also taken advantage of the increased demand for UK based holidays by raising their prices.
 Yes, I get that they’ve had a bad season and are looking to recoup their losses, but it feels exploitative.

 There is a saying: Don’t bite the hand that feeds you.
-When going somewhere in the UK (but particularly Cornwall), and being made to feel like an unwelcome intrusion, I have often felt like saying ‘ok fine, we’ll go home and you can all go back to living on the proceeds of tin, or whatever you had before tourism arrived’.
+When going somewhere in the UK, and being made to feel like an unwelcome intrusion, I have often felt like saying ‘ok fine, we’ll all go home and you can all go back to living on the proceeds of tin, or whatever you had before tourism arrived’.

 Ok that’s my rant for today.